 The cycle is continuous, and keeping up with it can often be exhausting.
 For most business owners who have recently started, all of the above is done in their heads, or else written down on pieces of paper that inevitably go missing.
 Time is wasted by having to constantly look up emails, or remember phone calls, and money lost when leads are not followed up or forgotten.

 Customer Relationship Management (CRM) software can help to alleviate this stress and create a more streamlined process to running your business.
-All SME’s will have different requirements for what exactly they would like their CRM system to do for them.
+All SMEs will have different requirements for what exactly they would like their CRM system to do for them.
 For this reason, we have narrowed down our list to the four products that we believe are best suited to small business needs.
-Simple to use, inexpensive, and above all features that help you to concentrate on your business.
+Simple to use, inexpensive, and packed with features that help you to concentrate on your business: